togetherwedomore/fantastic-octo-sucoinvoice-storqese_BTC-/README.md

 });

 Copy
-Demo - Create new token
+Demo - Create new STORqese

 Provider Request Handling
 Validate the input parameters to make sure that the SLP addresses provided are valid and match the SLP address scheme